 Welcome to the Central Andes!
 On this 12-day adventure, you'll get to know the rich farming history of Bolivia's highlands as you visit lively markets, speak with local farmers and their families, and enjoy the traditional flavors and foods of the region.
 Dividing your time between the countryside and the city, you'll discover La Paz and Lake Titicaca, the Uyuni Salt Flats, and eastern farming valleys on this best-of-Bolivia trip.

-The rain comes down heavily in January across the majority of Bolivia, despite temperatures in some regions such as the rainforest being at their annual high.
-There is still...
+The rain comes down heavily in January across most of Bolivia, despite temperatures in some regions such as the rainforest being at their annual high.
+Yet, this is a great time...

-The rainfall slackens off a little bit in February compared to the last couple of months, but this remains a decidedly drippy time of year in the majority of the country....
+The rainfall slackens off slightly in February compared to the last couple of months, but this remains a decidedly drippy time of year in the majority of the country....

-It might still be a wash-out of a month in much of Bolivia, with rain especially heavy in the Amazon, but in the Andes and Savanna it's slowly drying up.
+It might still be a wash-out of a month in much of Bolivia, with rain especially heavy in the Amazon, but it's slowly drying up in the Andes and savanna.
 Sun is definitely on...

 The end of the wettest weather brings travelers in greater numbers than have been seen in Bolivia for some months.
-Suddenly, visitors are eyeing up Bolivia's phenomenal outdoor...
+Suddenly, visitors are eyeing up Bolivia's exceptional outdoor...

 Customize your trip with the help of a local travel specialist